Jayville, New York: Railroad Companies

-Rail Station
+Railroad station

 Location

 A railroad station existed at Jayville.
 The Jayville stop on the railroad was labeled as 4E.
 Its exact location was plotted by the USGS in 1913.
 That location is: 44°9′15″N 75°11′20″W.

 Workers

 As was customary for the times a telegrapher was stationed at Jayville.
 The position of telegrapher was a union job, organized in New York State under the Order of Railroad Telegraphers.
 In 1913 it was noted that Brother Seamen was the telegrapher for the hamlet.

-Train Schedule
+Train schedule

 As published by the Rand-McNally in 1902, there were three trains that ran through Jayville.
 (437,487,451) The train schedule was published by the New York Central & Hudson Railroad and posted under the Carthage and Adirondack Branch.

 Mining

-Early Mining/Furnaces
+Early mining and furnaces

 The earliest mentions of Ore being removed from Jayville date all the way back to 1833.
 At that time a blast furnace was built by the Fuller brothers at Fullervulle, southwest of Edwards.
 It operated on ores from Little York mine, bog ores from Edwards, and magnetic ores from Jaayville and Clifton.
 This furnace was closed in 1882.

 The next know uses of Jayville Magnetite was in 1855.
-IN 1846 the Alpine Host-blast Charcoal furnace was built.
+The Alpine Host-blast Charcoal furnace was built in 1846.
 This furnace was owned by Z.H.
 Benton of Oxbow.
 Its location was southwest of Antwerp on the outlet of Boney Lake.
 1,218 tonnes of iron out of red hematite ore from Kearney or Indian Lake mine, mixed with black magnetite from the Jayville bed was used at the furnace.

 Also around this time speculation of an abundance of magnetic iron ore was starting to build at Jayville.
 At the time in the 1850s over 100 tons were taken from the Jayville Mines.

 One of the most significant figures in increasing mine activity at Jayville was Z.H.
 Benton.
-It was said that the Carthage & Adirondack Railway owes its existence to Colonel Benton as he was unceasing in their errors to establish a link to the Jayville mines.
+It was said that the Carthage & Adirondack Railway owes its existence to Colonel Benton as he was unceasing in their efforts to establish a link to the Jayville mines.